-AFD to provide Euro 165mln for energy sector development
+AFD to provide Euro 165 mln for energy sector development

 Power Policy, 2013.

-AFD to provide Euro 165mln for energy sector development
+AFD to provide Euro 165 mln for energy sector development

 ISLAMABAD, July 20 (APP): Pakistan and French Agency for